Chart Color Schemes

 Infrastructure

-Annerley has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Annerley has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 32 projects likely to impact the area.
-Key projects include Cross River Rail - Dutton Park Station, Coles Annerley Supermarket, Cross River Rail, and Annerley Health Hub.
+AreaSearch has identified 32 projects likely impacting the area.
+Key projects include Cross River Rail - Dutton Park Station, Coles Annerley Supermarket, Annerley Health Hub, and Princess Alexandra Hospital Expansion.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.